Whimsy Stick

 Build impulse control under real drive arousal

-Training a high prey drive dog to hold commands in distraction environments requires that those commands be proofed under real arousal first.
-The mandatory wait cue before every flirt pole release is the most direct impulse control training available because it requires the dog to sit with intense predatory arousal for 5 to 10 seconds before discharging it.
-This is precisely the skill that fails when a squirrel appears on a walk.
-Build it under drive first, in the controlled session context, before expecting it to hold in real-world situations.
-For the full drill progression, see Impulse Control Drills.
+Overall, training a high prey drive dog to hold commands in distraction environments requires those commands be proofed under real arousal, not just in the backyard.
+The mandatory wait cue before every flirt pole release is the most direct impulse control training available.
+It requires the dog to sit with intense prey drive arousal for 5 to 10 seconds before releasing.
+That is precisely the skill that fails when a squirrel appears on a walk.
+Build it under drive first in the controlled session context.
+Only after that does it hold in real-world situations.
+For the full drill progression, see impulse control drills.

 Built into every session rep